9 Signs It's Time to Repaint Your House Exterior in Omaha, NE

 Peeling paint often means your wood or other siding is exposed, which can lead to rot as well as the growth of mold and mildew.
 If these problems are left too long, they become worse and more expensive to correct.
 Just leave it unattended for a short time, and the mold will get into your home.

 The good news is, all of this can be prevented by applying a fresh coat of paint.
 Brush & Roll Painting will ensure that the exterior of your home is not at risk of water or sun damage or any other harm.
-It's important to choose a company that offers a warranty and stands by their work for years to come.
+It's important to choose a company that offers a warranty and stands by its work for years to come.

 3. Cracked Caulking